JosuBarru/VisualReason-CodeGen/README.md

 <h1 style="text-align: center;">Visual Reasoning with Code Generation</h1>

 This project focuses on enhancing visual reasoning capabilities of Large Language Models (LLMs) by training them to generate code.
-A key component of this work is the creation of a comprehensive dataset derived from the GQA dataset.
-This README details the process of constructing this dataset.
+A key component of this work is the creation of a preference and SFT dataset derived from the GQA dataset.

 ---

 ## 📖 Overview

-The primary goal was to collect a substantial amount of data to train LLMs for visual reasoning tasks that involve generating code.
+The primary goal was to collect a substantial amount of data to train LLMs for visual reasoning tasks.
 Since existing approaches like viperGPT use few-shot learning via prompt engineering, they don't allow for direct adaptation of model weights to improve code reasoning.
 Therefore, this project aimed to create a dataset that encapsulates diverse forms of code-based reasoning grounded on visual questions.

 ---